awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

 Next, we want to create code to wait until the Spot request reaches the "active" state before proceeding to the last step.
-To determine the state of our Spot request, we poll the :java-ref:`describeSpotInstanceRequests
+To determine the state of our Spot request, we poll the :aws-java-ref:`describeSpotInstanceRequests
-<com/amazonaws/services/ec2/model/DescribeSpotInstanceRequestsRequest.html>` method for the state of
+<services/ec2/AmazonEC2Client.html#describeSpotInstanceRequests-->` method for the state of the Spot
-the Spot request ID we want to monitor.
+request ID we want to monitor.

 The request ID created in Step 2 is embedded in the response to our :code:`requestSpotInstances` request.
 The following example code shows how to gather request IDs from the